Bigabii/japan-immigration_analysis/Part2_Foreign_in_Japan/README.md

 ##  Questions

-1. **What are the top 5 immigrant nationalities residing in Japan?**
+1. **What are the top 10 immigrant nationalities by entry type in Japan in 2023**
    → Filtered using Python (Pandas/SQL).

-2. **What are the most common occupations for each nationality?**
+2. **What are the most common status of residence for each nationalities?
+How are these groups distributed across the country's prefectures?**
-   → Displayed in an interactive bar chart in Tableau.
+   → Displayed in an interactive Dashboard in Tableau.

+3. **What are the top 5 immigrant nationalities residing in Japan?**
+   → Filtered using Python (Pandas/SQL).

-4. **How are these groups distributed across the country's prefectures?**
+4. **How are these nationalities distributed across the country's prefectures?**
-   → Shown in a geographical map visualization (Tableau).
+   → Filtered using Python (Pandas/SQL).

 ## Dashboard on Tableau